kjosib/bedspread/docs/source/grammar.rst

 Parentheses work like you would expect for grouping.
 That is, ``3 + 4 * 5`` is 23, but ``(3 + 4) * 5`` is 35.
 For clarity, you may also use square brackets like ``[ 123 + 456 ]`` for grouping.
 The round and square brackets must nest and balance properly.

-The keyword ``MOD`` stands for the modulus (i.e. remainder) operation.
-It has the same precedence and associativity as multiplication and division.

 Text Operators
 ---------------